evmos/docs/README.md

 ## Issues

 If you found any issues with our docs, please feel free to submit a [New Issue](https://github.com/evmos/docs/issues) and we will look into it.
+Please be as descriptive as possible and include any images.